tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 2: Enabling diagnostic logging for AVD

 Like many other Azure services, AVD uses Azure Monitor for monitoring and alerts.
-To enable diagnostic data collection, you need to enable it for each ARM object that you want to monitor (e.g., Host pools, Application groups, and Workspaces).
+To enable diagnostic data collection, you need to enable it for each ARM object you want to monitor (e.g., Host pools, Application groups, and Workspaces).
 Once enabled, it can take a few hours for the data to appear in your workspace.

 Each AVD ARM object has different diagnostic data categories available.
-For example, host pool objects will have a different set of options then Workspaces.
-Refer to the following table for a summary of each data category and their associated objects.
+For example, host pool objects will have different options than Workspaces.
+Refer to the following table for a summary of each data category and its associated objects.

   |              |            |     |
 |----------|:-------------:|:-------------:|